 Legg in Reading: Legg’s will allows us to identify his birth and early years in Reading.
 William Legg was christened in 1760 at St Mary's, Reading, the son of George and Barbara Legg.
 He married Anne Woodard on 27 March 1788 at St Mary's, Reading, and they had eight children in Reading, including daughters as named above, who were christened in this church between 1 June 1789 and 7 May 1800, demonstrating that Legg was living in Reading immediately before becoming a colourman in London.
 It is worth noting that John and William Legg were recorded as painters in Reading in the Universal British Directory, vol.4, of about 1798.
 John Legg is presumably William’s older brother, who was christened at St Mary's, Reading in 1756.
 Their partnership began in 1785, three months after the death of their father when they announced that they were carrying on business as usual “in the Coach, Sign, House-painting, and Glazing Branches” (Reading Mercury 15 August 1785, kindly communicated by Robin Roberts).
 The partnership continued until 1801 when it was dissolved, as announced in their notice, as “Painters, Glaziers &c”, dated 2 October, with John Legg carrying on the business (Reading Mercury & Oxford Gazette 5 October 1801, kindly communicated by Robin Roberts).
 It was late in 1801 or in 1802 that William Legg began his business in High Holborn.
 There is no evidence to suggest that Legg dealt as a colourman in Reading although he would have been well qualified to do so, given the role of some painters who also acted as colourmen, especially outside London.

-An earlier member of the Legg family has been identified by Robin Roberts, namely William Legg (1740-98), an uncle, a tallow-chandler in Snow Hill (verbal and e-mail communications, June-August 2011).
-Another man, William Daniel Legg (1743-1806), haberdasher and joiner, has been put forward by Ellie Bennett (see ‘The Wrong Legg’, at www.janeaustenriceportrait.com/the-wrong-legg/4587856565).
-However, there is no evidence that either individual traded from High Holborn as an artists’ colourman.
+Legg’s identity: An earlier member of the Legg family has been identified by Robin Roberts, namely William Legg (1740-98), an uncle, a tallow-chandler in Snow Hill (verbal and e-mail communications, June-August 2011).
+Another man, William Daniel Legg (1743-1806), haberdasher and joiner, has been put forward by Ellie Bennett.
+However, there is no evidence that either individual, or any other William Legg, was trading in High Holborn as an artists’ colourman between 1785, when the legislative requirement to mark canvas was introduced, and 1801, when William Legg of Reading took over the Poole business.
 It has been claimed that there could have been an excise duty officer by the name of William Legg who applied his name to canvas; however, there is no evidence in the legislation or in its application that this was the case.
 Other members of the Legg family in London, named in the colourman William Legg’s will, were Jabez Legg and Samuel Legg, both upholders in Fleet St. There was also a William Legg, father (c.1781-1835) and son (c.1805-1834), trading at one time or another in Chandos St as coachmakers.

 Sources: For William Legg’s son, William, born High Holborn in 1803, see National Archives, RG 5/28, C.3022, accessible at www.ancestry.co.uk; see also RG 4/4660.
 Information from Land tax records kindly provided by Mrs Anne Rice, January 2014; these records are also accessible at www.ancestry.co.uk.
 Land tax was assessed on the owner although the name of the occupier is also given; it is the occupier who is the focus here (whether or not they paid tax on behalf of the owner).
 Information from rate books comes from the St Giles-in-the-Fields and St George Bloomsbury joint vestry poor rate books, available on microfilms UTAH 112-114 at Camden Local Studies and Archives Centre.
 Both the land tax and the poor rate were usually assessed in June although the 2nd and 3rd instalments of the poor rate were not due until the following December and March, with any change in occupant pencilled in when the instalments were collected.
 The names recorded, with Christian names spelt out if abbreviated, are given here for the property for the years 1800-1806 for land tax (LT) followed by the poor rate (PR):